DukeRobotics/robosub-ros/onboard/catkin_ws/src/controls/README.md

         - The updated [PID gains](#pid-gains) for the system.
 PID gains that are not included in the request will not be updated.
 - Response:
     - `bool success`
-        - `true`: The PID gains were successfully set
+        - `true`: The PID gains were successfully set.
-        - `false`: The PID gains were not successfully set
+        - `false`: The PID gains were not successfully set.
     - `string message`
-        - A human-readable message indicating the success or failure of the request
+        - A human-readable message indicating the success or failure of the request.

 #### `/controls/reset_pid_loops`
 - Type: `std_srvs/Trigger`